google/WebFundamentals/src/content/en/updates/2018/05/first-input-delay.md

 ## What is first input delay?

-First Input Delay (FID) measures the time from when the user first interacts with your site (i.e. when they click a link, tap on a button, or use a custom, JavaScript-powered control) to the time when the browser is actually able to run any JavaScript code for that interaction.
+First Input Delay (FID) measures the time from when a user first interacts with your site (i.e. when they click a link, tap on a button, or use a custom, JavaScript-powered control) to the time when the browser is actually able to respond to that that interaction.

 As developers who write code that responds to events, we often assume our code is going to be run immediately&mdash;as soon as the event happens.
 But as users, we've all frequently experienced the opposite&mdash;we've loaded a web page on our phone, tried to interact with it, and then been frustrated when nothing happened.

 In general, input delay (or input latency) happens because the browser's main